 It's almost there: Halloween.
-October 31st we can shudder and horror through the streets again.
-And is not it fun to also serve something nice scary with the coffee or give a great treat?
+On October 31st, we can shudder and horror through the streets again.
+And is it not fun to also serve something nice and scary with the coffee or give a great treat?

 A treat for children

 These cookies are great for Halloween Eve.
 Make them as a Trick or treat sweet and Halloween birthday parties.
-Because if your birthday is close to Halloween, then there is no nicer entry than with this cookie.
+Because if your birthday is close to Halloween, then there is no nicer entry than this cookie.

 What is Halloween?

 Halloween is celebrated the night before All Saints' Day and is celebrated in commemoration of all the dead.
-It is originally celebrated in many English-speaking countries, but it is also gaining a foothold in other countries, like the Netherlands.
+It is initially celebrated in many English-speaking countries, but it is also gaining a foothold in other countries, like the Netherlands.

 Is Halloween a new tradition?